-Low maintenance, drought tolerant and long blooming, Coreopsis are work horses in a sunny flower border.
-Their common name, "Tickseed", is supposedly for the seeds resemblance to ticks.
-That doesn't stop the birds from devouring them, if you leave the seed heads on during the winter.
+Low maintenance, drought-tolerant and long-blooming, Coreopsis are workhorses in a sunny flower border.
+Their common name, "Tickseed," is supposedly for the resemblance of the seeds to ticks.
+That doesn't stop the birds from devouring them if you leave the seed heads on during the winter.

 Most Coreopsis are clump-forming, holding their daisy-like flowers on tall stems above the foliage.
 There the similarity ends.
 There is a good amount of variety among Coreopsis species.

 Light: Coreopsis will bloom best in full sun, but it can also be successfully grown in partial shade.
 The plants may get a bit lankier in partial shade, but they will adapt.
 In areas with intense dry heat, plants may even prefer some afternoon shade.

 Water: They will need regular water when first planted until they are established.

 Temperature: Most of the perennial Coreopsis are hardy in USDA Hardiness Zones: 4-9.

 Soil: They are very easy to grow and are not particular about soil quality or soil pH.

 Fertilizer: Fertilization of growing Coreopsis is not needed, and too much fertilizer may limit flower production.

 Most varieties are very easy to grow and are not particular about soil quality or soil pH.
 Many can be grown from seed, either started indoors, 4-6 weeks before your last expected frost, or direct-seeded outdoors.
 Many will seed themselves.
 However, hybrid varieties do not grow true to seed.

 Coreopsis will need regular water when first planted until they are established.
 After that, they are quite drought-tolerant.